 Prepare to be hurtled away at breakneck speed, overtaking around blind hairpin bends as big snorting juggernauts thunder towards you.
 The conductor will ask for payment of the fare before you arrive so have a couple of hundred in bills and small change ready in advance — you’ll be far too squashed-in to access your pockets when the time comes.

-Again you can board all along the route providing there is a space; the driver may not stop if fully loaded, though they will more than likely conjure up some room for you.
+Again you can board all along the route providing there is a space — the driver may not stop if the vehicle is fully loaded — though, as we’ve noted, they will more than likely conjure up some room among the disgruntled patrons.

 You’ll soon pick up the protocol.
-Just remember the fares go up steeply after midnight and taxis become less frequent, if you’ve the stomach to be out so late.
+Just remember that fares go up steeply after midnight and taxis become less frequent, if you’ve the stomach to be out so late.

 But don’t bother trying to hail one from the roadside, for the driver will ignore you and spiteful folks on board will point at you and laugh.

 For a more personal no-fuss tour service, look for a trustworthy private vehicle operator — take our good friend Ainsley for example.

 If a trip to Kingston, Mobay or Portland in spacious, air-con luxury sounds like a plan, Knutsford Express are the boys.
 They also chuck in a bottle of chilled water and a newspaper, so you can sit back, enjoy a movie, and feel smug with yourself as you glide down the highways in comfort.